geastham/mean-admin-lte/README.md

 commit them back.
 Once your changes are committed, the build and deploy pipeline will run automatically deploying your changes to Bluemix.

+### Development To Do's

+- [ ] Refactor login screen take-over as separate Route / View (instead of hacky jQuery hide/show)
+- [ ] Remove risky jQuery DOM manipulation from all controllers

 ## Credits
 Inspired by the great work of [Madhusudhan Srinivasa](https://github.com/madhums/) The MEAN name was coined by [Valeri Karpov](http://blog.mongodb.org/post/49262866911/the-mean-stack-mongodb-expressjs-angularjs-and)